CarolinaCC/Dependable-Public-Announcement-Server/README.md

 `$ mvn clean install`
 This installs all the dependencies and runs the tests

-From the server directory:\
+From the scripts directory:\
-`$mvn compile exec:java`\
+`$./start.sh f` where f is the number of faults to tolerate\
-This starts the server on port 9000 with the keystore currently present.
+This starts the 3*f+1 servers, starting on port 9000.
+It also generates client and server keystores and places them in the appropriate directories\

-You can also generate a key store with the script `keygen.sh` present in the `scripts` directory.\
-The Keys present in the client keystore are as follow:\
-alias: client-1 password: client-1-password\
-alias: client-1 password: client-1-password\
-alias: client-1 password: client-1-password\
-alias: server

-The Keys present in the client keystore are as follow:\
-alias: server password: server-password

-The server is pre populated with posts and users to remove them just remove the file `server/src/main/resources/save/save.json`.\
+You can also run `$./start-fault.sh f`, which starts 2*f+1 servers, thus displaying the systems fault tolerance\
+Start a client with `./client.sh f`.
+Stop the client with Ctrl+c

+Since servers are started in the background, to stop the system we recommend using `killall java`.

 The `library` module has the client-front end, which is used by the client application in the `client` module.\
 You can use the client application to test the functioning of the system.
 It's only limitation is that posts, references and files may not include spaces.\
 Alternatively, you can have a look at our test suite, which can be found in two modules:\
 The `common` module tests that the domain of the application is correct and that the correct exceptions are always thrown.

+The `utils` module tests implements the algorithms for authenticated perfect links and byzantine tolerant shared memory and testes them

-The `server` module test that the server performs all the operations correctly.
-It also tests that the server recovers correctly from a crash (PersistentManagerTest) And finally it tests that the server can handle concurrent requests and maintain a consistent state.
+The `server` module test that the server performs all the operations correctly, that the system can handle concurrent requests and maintain a consistent state, and the properties fault tolerance properties of the system.

-There are three versions of the server that were developed sequentially on top of each other.
-The ServiceDPASImpl is the base server without dependability guarantees.
-The ServiceDPASPersistentImpl builds on the previous by guaranteeing persistence in the presence of faults The ServiceDPASSafeImpl builds on the previous by ensuring the freshness of the requests received.

 You can find the report in the docs folder